yuriiyablonskyi/todo-toolkit/README.md

 - **React**: The front-end is developed using the React library.
 - **Redux Toolkit**: State management is handled by Redux Toolkit, providing a robust and efficient solution.
 - **Material UI**: Styles are written using Material UI for a more modern and maintainable approach.

+## Live Demo
+You can view the live demo of the project [here](https://yuriiyablonskyi.github.io/todo-toolkit/).

 ## Getting Started
 To run the application locally, follow these steps: